220705-UTA-NET/CampbellK/project_0/agenda.md

 Solo Presentation: July 20th

     1. Ask user for what command they want to give in a seperate class:
-        - Does not work; once server starts it is entirely blocking ** is there a way to open a new thread?
+        - test new expense.
+IT WORKS!!

-                - Perhaps open the server on a new thread
+    2. After the first or second command, system crashes

-    2. Handle warnings
+    3. Handle warnings
         - Make grabbing of environmental variables its own method within Main and error handle with try/catch

-    3. For each request, save the information to a txt file or something?
+    4. For each request, save the information to a txt file or something?
         - Is console really the best way?
         - Perhaps create some sort of identifier to make it easier to read